 If a comparator is not specified for PagingPredicate, but you want to get a collection of keys or values page by page, this collection must be an instance of Comparable (i.e. it must implement java.lang.Comparable).
 Otherwise, the java.lang.IllegalArgument exception is thrown.

-Paging Predicate is not supported in Transactional Context.
+Paging Predicate, also known as Order & Limit, is not supported in Transactional Context.